 What are the benefits to clean eating?

-- Clean eating is NOT a diet, it is a lifestyle.
-By fueling your body with nutritious whole foods you are not only going to maintain a healthy weight (or even lose weight), you will feel energized, and you are going to FEEL good which will put you in a good mood.
+- Clean eating is not a diet — it is a lifestyle.
+By fueling your body with nutritious whole foods, you are not only going to maintain a healthy weight (or even lose weight), but you will feel energized, and you are going to feel good, which will put you in a good mood.

-- Eating a diet rich in fresh fruits and vegetables will aid in digestive issues and helps your system work efficiently.
+- Eating a diet rich in fresh fruits and vegetables will aid in digestive issues and help your system work efficiently.

 - Clean eating can clear up acne, leaving you with healthy, glowing skin, strong hair and nails and an overall boost in health.